dev-priyanshujain/intern-sol/README.md

 # intern-sol
 Solution for internship test.

-Dependency : This project requires csv-parser and csv-writer packages.
+Dependencies: This project requires csv-parser and csv-writer packages.